zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

 We'll see how to assign the `id` attribute later in the lesson.

-There is a class variable named `all` that will store `Department` class instances in a dictionary.
-The dictionary key is the `id` attribute, while the value is a `Department` object that has been persisted to the database.
+There is a class variable named `all` that will store `Department` class instances in a dictionary:

+- The key is the `id` attribute
+- The value is a `Department` object that has been persisted to the database.

+Each time we persist a `Department` class instance to the database, we will add a dictionary entry.
+Why?
+In a subsequent lesson we will learn how to map the values stored in a database table row as attributes of a `Department` class instance.
+We'll check the dictionary to see if a `Department` instance already exists to avoid creating duplicate Python objects with similar state.
+Unfortunately, this means we are not maintaining a **single source of truth** for instances in a particular class since each row in the database has a corresponding entry in the dictionary.
+While this is necessary in our manual implementation of an ORM, in later lessons we will use an existing ORM framework **FLASK-SQLALCHEMY** that lets us avoid this data redundancy and thus achieve **single source of truth**.

 ```py
 from __init__ import CURSOR, CONN